atrocore/atrocore/README.md

 ## Integrations

-AtroPIM has a REST API and can be integrated with any third-party system, channel or marketplace.
+With a REST API covering 100% of its functionality, AtroCore integrates effortlessly with any external system, sales channel, or marketplace.
-You can also use import and export functions or use our modules (import feeds and export feeds) to get even more flexibility.

 We offer the following native paid integrations: